Speedcast

 Speedcast is a company specializing in communications satellite technology.
-According to their website, they claim to have "more satellite capacity than any other service provider (C, Ka, Ku, X, L) combined with an extensive multi-technology terrestrial and offshore network (fiber, LTE, microwave)."
-Speedcast has grown through organic and inorganic growth to be one of the major satellite service providers in the Asia-Pacific, Middle East, Europe, and Africa regions; with a global maritime network serving customers worldwide.
-The company serves over 350 customers across more than 2,000 terrestrial sites in approximately 50 countries, and more than 1,187 maritime vessels and offshore rigs.
+Speedcast has a global maritime network.
+The company serves over 350 customers in approximately 50 countries, and more than 1,187 maritime vessels and offshore rigs.

-Trading of Speedcast has been suspended from the ASX since February 3rd, 2020.
-On April 23, 2020, Speedcast International filed for Chapter 11 bankruptcy in the USA.
-On March 11, 2021, Speedcast announced the completion of its restructuring and emerged from Chapter 11 proceedings under the ownership of Centerbridge Partners, L.P.
+Trading of Speedcast was suspended from the ASX on 3 February 2020.
+On 23 April 2020, Speedcast International filed for Chapter 11 bankruptcy in the United States.
+On 11 March, 2021, Speedcast announced the completion of its restructuring and emerged from Chapter 11 proceedings under the ownership of Centerbridge Partners, L.P.

 History

 Speedcast was founded in September 1999 (it became Speedcast Ltd. in 2010).
 AsiaSat became a primary shareholder in Speedcast in March 2000.
-In November 2007, AsiaSat purchased all outstanding shares to become 100% owner of Speedcast.
+In November 2007, AsiaSat purchased all shares to become 100% owner of Speedcast.
 Speedcast has launched a variety of satellite telecommunications services to customers.

-TA Associates, a global growth private equity firm, completed a buyout of Speedcast Ltd, from ("AsiaSat") in September 2012.
+TA Associates, a global growth private equity firm, completed a buyout of Speedcast Ltd. from ("AsiaSat") in September 2012.

 In 2012–2013, Speedcast completed the buyout of three satellite communications companies: